Maple extends TMX takeover bid to Feb. 29

 * Sareb close to auctioning 350 mln euro portfolio - source

-TORONTO, Jan 31 The Canadian consortium that wants to buy exchange operator TMX Group (X.TO) extended the deadline on its C$3.8 billion ($3.8 billion) takeover bid for a fourth time on Tuesday as regulators study the proposal, which would put the country's dominant trading, clearing and settlement services under one roof.
+TORONTO Jan 31 The Canadian consortium that wants to buy exchange operator TMX Group (X.TO) extended the deadline on its C$3.8 billion ($3.8 billion) takeover bid for a fourth time on Tuesday as regulators study the proposal that would put the country's dominant trading, clearing and settlement services under one roof.

+Maple's offer needs to pass muster with provincial securities regulators, as well as with the federal Competition Bureau.
+Watchdogs in Quebec and Ontario held hearings in November and December.

-"We are committed to the transaction and are working diligently to obtain the required regulatory approvals," Maple's Luc Bertrand said in a statement.
+"We are committed to the transaction and are working diligently to obtain the required regulatory approvals.
+To this end, we are in ongoing discussions with the regulators and have made numerous submissions to them," Maple's Luc Bertrand said in a statement.

-"We are in ongoing discussions with the regulators and have made numerous submissions to them, including recently submitting a proposed CDS pricing model and proposing remedies to address concerns regarding equities trading," he added.

-Maple is owned by some of the same banks that already own the Alpha Group trading system, Canada's biggest competitor to the TMX.
-Its TMX bid is contingent on it getting regulatory approval to buy both Alpha and the Canadian Depository for Securities, which clears and settles trades in Canada.

 (Reporting By Jennifer Kwan, Pav Jordan and Euan Rocha; Editing by Janet Guttsman)